EuMentality/EuMentality/README.md

 # Hi everyone!
 Welcome to Val's GitHub Profile
-## Here you have the opportunity to get to know me better as a young ML enthusiast, having familiarize yourself with my works
+## Here you have the opportunity to know me better as a young ML enthusiast
 ## 📫 How to reach me:
   * [Telegram](https://t.me/eu_mentality)
   * [Linkedin](https://www.linkedin.com/in/valentin-mitkinov-046174205/)